 If your plan has 100 or more participating employees, it’s time to prepare for an annual plan audit.
 A typical audit examines two things: compliance with various tax and regulatory requirements and the accuracy of financial reporting on the plan’s Form 5500.
 Whether your plan already has 100 participating employees or you anticipate growing to this size in the future, there are steps you can take now to make the audit process go more smoothly—and save you some headaches along the way.

 Every audit is different, depending on the nature and complexity of your plan, but one thing is certain: the auditors will want to see documentation.
 These documents must substantiate the amounts selected for processing contributions, benefit payments, deferral changes, and all other employee and employer contributions.
 As a best practice, keep the following documents in an easily accessible place:

 As a best practice, work with your recordkeeper to store and coordinate the delivery of these documents to the auditor.

-Once you have collected relevant documents, ensure your plan’s operations are running as outlined.
-You can save considerable time by reviewing the plan documents for ambiguous provisions as well as by making sure the plan is being administered in a way that’s consistent with the your intentions.
+Once you have collected relevant documents, verify that your plan’s operations are running as outlined.
+You can save considerable time by reviewing the plan documents for ambiguous provisions as well as by making sure the plan is being administered in a way that’s consistent with your intentions.
 This includes looking at things such as the effective date of plan amendments and current loan policy statements.
 Make sure the plan’s service providers also have the current plan documents and confirm they are following them.

 Going through a plan audit can seem like a daunting task, but taking the time to prepare in advance will make managing your fiduciary responsibilities much easier.
 Between collecting plan documents, ensuring you and service providers are aligned, and automating processes, you’ll establish habits that help keep your plan compliant this year and for years to come.